Program Description (include how it meets membership criteria)

 This collaboration results is a network of dedicated, well-prepared and organized volunteers integrally connected to local conservation needs and biodiversity.
 These volunteers will engage in informed, scientifically-based conservation activities to enhance resource management and sustain healthy ecosystems across Michigan, including land and water management, ecological monitoring, restoration, and public education.
 The network will be supported by an “academy” of statewide and local learning communities with colleagues from across Michigan who have expertise in the science of conservation stewardship.

 CSP has been in existence since it was piloted in 2006.
-Each 10-week program consists of 9 lecture-style sessions and 3 full-day field sessions adding up to over 40 hours of instruction in total, including the completion of an in-class capstone project requirement.
+Each program consists of 7 evening sessions and 2 full-day field sessions adding up to over 40 hours of instruction, including the completion of an in-class capstone project requirement.
 CSP provides learning and stewardship opportunities for citizens to:

 • Gain knowledge in natural resources ecology and conservation management